LEARN MORE ABOUT THE ISSUES BY CLICKING TO EXPAND THE STATEMENTS BELOW.

 - Low-income communities disproportionally affected by health problems associated with fossil fuels – Natural Resources Defense Council (NRDC)

-- Factors that can affect your ability to cope with the impacts of climate change – US Environmental Protection Agency (EPA)
+- Climate impacts on society – US Environmental Protection Agency (EPA)

 - Racism increases vulnerability to health impacts of climate change – California Department of Public Health